ShameGod/goLang/README.md

 ![image](https://user-images.githubusercontent.com/42012627/191314619-fbe1ee62-4dce-47b7-92e9-f1c0c5367a20.png)

 **Threads** : Before we only had prosses.
 The problem with them is that swiching the context takes too much time (reading from memory).
-A process contains multiple threads. the threads share context which makes thread switching quicker than process switching.
+A process contains multiple threads. the threads share some of their context, which makes thread switching quicker than process switching.
+The yellow part is shared between threads and the green part is specific to the thread

 ![image](https://user-images.githubusercontent.com/42012627/191316362-b170c9cd-2dc0-4ba4-95f3-db1f05b7a4df.png)